TheLightWay/libminc/README.md

--nostdinc               don't use any default include directories -I /usr/include/minc    set /usr/include/minc as an include directory -lminc                  dynamically link libminc with your program -l:libminstart.a        statically link libminstart.a with your program, this includes _start
+-nostdinc               don't use any default include directories -I /usr/include/minc    set /usr/include/minc as an include directory -lminc                  dynamically link libminc with your program -l:libminc.a            statically link libminc.a with your program, this includes _start
 ```
 extras
 ```